dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% instruction 'Add the following import to the top of `Worker.ts`:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:4 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:3 %}

 {% instruction 'We also need to `import` our CSS:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:5 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:4 %}

 `worker.css` contains CSS selectors and rules to be consumed by our widget and its components.